-How to Hire KEYTLaw to Document Member Changes
+How to Hire Arizona LLC Attorney Richard Keyt to Document Your LLC’s Member Changes

-If you have questions about the Agreement or about documenting member changes involving your Arizona LLC, contact KEYTLaw LLC attorney Richard Keyt (ext.
-1) or his son LLC attorney Richard C. Keyt (ext.
-3) at 602-906-4953.
+If you have questions about the questionnaire or about documenting member changes of an Arizona LLC, contact KEYTLaw LLC attorney Richard Keyt (480-664-7478) or his son LLC attorney Richard C. Keyt (480-664-7472).
 We do not charge for change of member related questions.

 For People Who Want to Form an LLC Themselves